 The species believed likely to move into the endangered category in the near future if the casual factors continue operating.
-Included are species of which most or all the populations are decreasing because of overexploitation, extensive destruction of habitat other or environmental disturbance; species with populations that have been seriously depleted and whose ultimate security is not yet assured; and species with populations that are still abundant but are under threat from serious adverse factors throughout their range.
+Included are species of which most or all the populations are decreasing because of overexploitation, extensive habitat destruction of or other environmental disturbance; species with populations that have been seriously depleted and whose ultimate security is not yet assured; and species with populations that are still abundant but are under threat from serious adverse factors throughout their range.